simonhammes/openapi/intro/authentication.md

 > 📘 Bearer or Token?
 >
 > Before version 4.0, the authentication header in SeaTable was not like `Authorization: Bearer` but `Authorization: Token`.
 Starting with version 4.0 both authentication headers are supported.
-We recommend the use of `Authorization: Bearer`, according to the official (OpenAPI 3.0 Specifiation)[https://swagger.io/docs/specification/authentication/bearer-authentication/].
+We recommend the use of `Authorization: Bearer`, according to the official [OpenAPI 3.0 Specifiation](https://swagger.io/docs/specification/authentication/bearer-authentication/).

 ## Authentication Flows in SeaTable